infusionsoft/mickael-test-2024.11/sdks/core/java/docs/CampaignApi.md

 List Campaigns

-Retrieves all campaigns for the authenticated user
+Retrieves a list of campaigns for the authenticated user

 ### Example